robertodugim/PHP/README.md

 # Forensic Services/Complaints Phonegap APP and PHP JSONP WEBSERVICE - FreeLancer Job

 ### "All projects or parts of then posted in GIT was made all by me, those parts made someone else was marked.
-Of course, there are libraries as libraries like Jquery, Angular, PHPMailer."
+Of course, there are libraries as Jquery, Angular, PHPMailer."

 It was made in august 2015.
 The company had a Forensic Services/Complaints management system which was builded by a thind party company.
 They ask me to build a Private PhoneGap app to allowed users/workers to send to their companies Complaints or Accusations against a(n) person(s).